Sufism in India: Syncretic mysticism

 Sufism helped the assimilation of the Afghani Delhi Sultanate rulers within mainstream society.
 By building a syncretic medieval culture tolerant and appreciative of non-Muslims, Sufi saints contributed to a growth of stability, vernacular literature, and devotional music in India.
-One Sufi mystic, Saiyid Muhammad Ghaus Gwaliori popularized yogic practices among Sufi circles.
+During the seventeenth century a Sufi mystic, Saiyid Muhammad Ghaus Gwaliori popularized yogic practices among Sufi circles.
 Literature related to monotheism and the Bhakti movement also formed syncretic influences in history during the Sultanate period.
 Despite the camaraderie between Sufi saints, yogis, and Bhakti Brahmans, medieval religious traditions existed and continue to splinter peaceful living in parts of India today.

 Rituals

 One of the most popular rituals in Sufism is the visiting of grave-tombs of Sufi saints.
 These have evolved into Sufi shrines and are seen among cultural and religious landscape of India.
 The ritual of visiting any place of significance is called ziyarat; the most common example is a visit to Prophet Muhammad's Masjid Nabawi and grave in Medina, Saudi Arabia.
 A saint's tomb is a site of great veneration where blessings or baraka continue to reach the deceased holy person and are deemed (by some) to benefit visiting devotees and pilgrims.
 In order to show reverence to Sufi saints, kings and nobles provided large donations or waqf to preserve the tombs and renovate them architecturally.
 Over time, these donation, rituals, annual commemorations formed into an elaborate system of accepted norms.
 These forms of Sufi practise created an aura of spiritual and religious traditions around prescribed dates.
 Many orthodox or Islamic purists denounce these visiting grave rituals, especially the expectation of receiving blessings from the venerated saints.
 Nevertheless, these rituals have survived generations and seem adamant to remain.